ihmeuw/pseudopeople/docs/source/datasets/index.rst

 work activity and income, veteran status, school enrollment, contingent employment, worker displacement, job tenure, and more.
 To find out more about CPS, please visit the `CPS homepage <https://www.census.gov/programs-surveys/cps.html>`_.

+To find out more about how to generate a simulation of ACS using Pseudopeople, see :func:`pseudopeople.interface.generate_american_community_survey`.
+Likewise, to find out more about how to generate a simulation of CPS, see :func:`pseudopeople.interface.generate_current_population_survey`.

 The following simulant attributes are included in these datasets:

 .. list-table:: **Simulant attributes**